-- (1) To elect the three nominees named in the attached proxy statement as members of our Board of Directors to serve as Class III directors for a term of three years; - (2) To approve amendments to increase the number of shares of common stock authorized for issuance under Akamai's 2013 Stock Incentive Plan from 11,000,000 shares to 18,500,000 shares and to certain other provisions of such plan; - (3) To approve, on an advisory basis, our named executive officer compensation; - (4) To approve, on an advisory basis, the frequency of future advisory votes on named executive officer compensation; - (5) To ratify the selection of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending December 31, 2017; and - (6) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect the three nominees named in the attached proxy statement as members of our Board of Directors to serve as Class II directors for a one-year term; - (2) To approve amendments to our 2013 Stock Incentive Plan to (i) increase the number of shares of common stock authorized for issuance thereunder from 18,500,000 shares to 21,500,000 shares and (ii) provide additional limits on annual non-employee director compensation; - (3) To approve, on an advisory basis, our named executive officer compensation; - (4) To ratify the selection of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending December 31, 2019; and - (5) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on March 22, 2017, are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
+Stockholders of record at the close of business on March 20, 2019, are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
 The stock transfer books of Akamai will remain open for the purchase and sale of Akamai's common stock.